alii13/Hydration-hero/CONTRIBUTING.md

-# Contributing to Hydration Hero 💧
+# Contributing to WaterMinder 💧

-First off, thank you for considering contributing to Hydration Hero!
+First off, thank you for considering contributing to WaterMinder!
 It's people like you that make this extension better for everyone.

 ## 🌟 How Can I Contribute?